Negligence & Recklessness During an Automobile Incident Within the City of Houston

 In the city of Houston, drivers are expected to operate their vehicles safely and responsibly.
 Unfortunately, not all drivers live up to this expectation, and negligence or recklessness on the road can lead to serious accidents.
 If you or someone you love has been involved in an accident caused by another driver's negligence or recklessness, you may be entitled to compensation for your injuries and damages.

-The experienced car accident lawyers at The Adley Law Firm can help you investigate your accident, determine who is liable, and fight for the full and fair compensation you deserve.
+Experienced car accident lawyers can help you investigate your accident, determine who is liable, and fight for the full and fair compensation you deserve.
 We have a proven track record of success in car accident cases and are ready to put our skills and resources to work for you.
 Contact us today for a free consultation.

 In order to establish negligence, one must show that the atfault party breached a duty that they owed to the plaintiff.
 A duty of care is owed to anyone who could be reasonably expected to be harmed by the at-fault party's actions.
 In the context of car accidents, all drivers have a duty to operate their vehicles reasonably safely.
 If a driver breaches this duty and an accident occurs, they will likely be found negligent.